GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 ## Inputs and Outputs
 ### **Inputs**
 - Forest-related datasets defined within the script
-- Paths to region of interest (ROI): geodata of the production area or a user-defined geometry
+- Paths to region of interest: geodata of the production area or a user-defined geometry
-- Thresholds used in the comparison
+- Thresholds used in the comparison (user-defined constants)
 - Data type and format options: choose input datasets, specify output format, and set export parameters

 ### **Outputs**
 - A simplified/limited visual GEE layer showing agreement categories
-- Exported raster of the forest agreement layer for the ROI
+- Exported raster (GeoTIFF) of the forest agreement layer for the ROI
 - CSV file summarizing forest/tree cover area

 ---